 Okay, let’s review.
 I believe that there are three primary reasons why businesses decide to accept payments inside of Salesforce.

 One is to keep their data clean and all the same place for simple reporting, which benefits organizations by helping them make better decisions more quickly as they can see all of their information in one place.

 Two is that as Salesforce is the place where the front-office processes are managed, that it’s best to keep payments in the hands of the people doing those processes, the people that work directly with your customers.
 The benefit is that your streamlined processes are going to increase your bottom line, as well as increase your employee happiness which of course will drive happy customers which in turn drive sustainability in your business.

 Third is that your payment data will be highly secure, and you’ll be able to control precisely who has access to what information.
 Salesforce will keep your data secure.
 Knowing this will enable savings because you won’t have to hire additional IT operations, compliance or security staff to manage this part of your infrastructure.
 Not to mention you can sleep well at night, knowing that your customer’s card data is securely stored at your payment gateway using the latest and greatest PCI standards.

 In closing I also want to add that by further extending the power of Salesforce by taking payments, you are increasing the value that your organization receives from your Salesforce investment!
 While these are not all the benefits that your organization could realize, by adding payment capabilities into your Salesforce organization I do believe that these key benefits apply to most every organization.

-If you’re ready to realize these benefits, please click the link on your screen to reach out to us.
-As always, “The Chargent team is here to help!”
+If you’re ready to realize these benefits, please reach out to us.
+As always, “the Chargent team is here to help!”